janaipakos/janaipakos.github.io/_posts/2016-10-03-Master-Haskell-Notes.md

 - System.IO lets you work with files
 - Open and close files with handler hClose.
 Write with hPutStrLn.
 Check for end of file for dynamic IO with HisEOF.
 - openFile has read and write mode.
 But use readFile and appendFile instead.

+# Misc
+- `liftA` == `liftM` == `fmap`
+- `liftA2` == `zipWith` (only broader than only lists)
+- Newtypes must have the same underlying representation as the type they wrap as the newtype wrapper disappears at compile time.
+So the function contained in the newtype must be isomorphic to the type it wraps.
+That is, there must be a way to go from the newtype to the thing it wraps and back again without losing information.
+- A parser combinator is a higher-order function that takes parsers as input and returns a new parser as output.
+You may remember our brief discussion of combinators way back in the lambda calculus chapter.
+Combinators are expressions with no free variables
+- Free vvaraiable is a variable that is not bound.
+For example in a lambda expression, `\x -> x y`, y is a free variable.
+- In the sequencing operator `(>>)`, the value gets thrown away but the effect gets passed.
+Compare this to bind `(>>=)`, which passes the value
+- parseString takes three values: the char you are looking for (and this can be chained with `>>` and looks like `char 'a'` or `string "abc"`), `mempty` as the empty list, and a string to search
+- Alternative typelcass has <|>, which is like a either or thing, some (which is one or more), and more (which is zero or more)

 ## Language Extensions
 - OverLoadedStrings: `ghc text.hs -XOverloadedStrings` or `{-# LANGUAGE <Extension Name> #-}`.
 Can use Strings with Text